Argentina Global Business Entities Guide Slovenia Limited Liability Company

 EUR 7,500.00 is the minimum share capital which can be provided in cash or as an in-kind contribution.

-Prior to applying for entry in the register, each shareholder must provide at least 1/4 of the share contribution, and the value of all guaranteed contributions must be at least EUR 7,500.00.
+Prior to applying for entry in the register, each shareholder must provide at least a quarter of the share contribution, and the value of all guaranteed contributions must be at least EUR 7,500.00.

 The contributions in kind must be provided in full before the application for entry in the register.
 Prior to filing for registration, shareholders are required to provide an appraisal report for the in-kind contributions.